niedzielski/mw-components/readme.md

 library a little clumsy in places, and all that hinders reusability but seems the most practical compromise for all design goals.

+### Storybook

+#### With Vue.js devtools

+[Storybook is incompatible with Vue.js devtools].
+There are at least a couple workarounds:

+- In Firefox, open the story you wish to inspect.
+Right-click anywhere in the story and select `This Frame -> Open Frame in New Tab`. devtools should now work correctly in the new tab.
+- Launch the standalone Vue.js devtools app via `npx -p @vue/devtools vue-devtools` and add `<script src="//localhost:8098"></script>` to .storybook/preview-head.html.
+Now run Storybook `npm -s start` and devtools should connect.

+[Storybook is incompatible with Vue.js devtools]: https://github.com/storybookjs/storybook/issues/1708

 ### Versioning

 To publish a new release: